ajatoledo/python-server-check/README.md

 just run using the Python interpreter. -->

 No need to build anything.
-However, you will want to modify the script to read to a config file, or alternatively input user and app tokens each time teh script is run.
+However, you will want to modify the script to read to a config file, or alternatively input user and app tokens each time the script is run.
 After modifications, just run using the Python interpreter.

 ## Basic Usage